Shearer's point process, the hard-sphere model and a continuum Lov\'asz Local Lemma: Introduction

-Figure~\ref{fig_intensityCone} on page~\pageref{fig_intensityCone} summarises our results graphically.
-Section~\ref{sec_stochastic_domination} discusses the relevance of exponential lower bounds on the avoidance function from the continuum LLL to the problem of uniform stochastic domination by a Poisson PP. Section~\ref{sec_onedep} discusses variations of $1$-dependence and a key inequality of the avoidance functions of $1$-dependent PPs.
+Section~\ref{sec_stochastic_domination} explains the relevance of exponential lower bounds on the avoidance function for uniform stochastic domination by a Poisson PP. Section~\ref{sec_onedep} discusses variations of $1$-dependence and a key inequality of the avoidance functions of $1$-dependent PPs.
+The remaining sections contain proofs.